cessen/tenthash/docs/design_rationale.md

 The biggest factor is TentHash's choice to be simple and easily portable.
 For example, many hashes are designed to maximally exploit SIMD processing and/or use special AES or CRC hardware instructions.
 This is a fine design choice, and certainly helps them be fast on modern hardware, but it's at the expense of complexity and/or easy portability.

 Another reason is that TentHash tries to be conservative in its design with respect to hash quality.
 Many other hashes, whether intentionally or unintentionally, make potential concessions on hash quality in favor of speed.
 Some of those concessions *may* be okay, but they also may negatively impact robustness against collisions.
-It's unfortunately not feasible to directly test that empirically for hashes with large digest sizes, so TentHash chooses not to take that risk, which also impacts its speed.
+It's unfortunately not feasible to directly test that empirically for hashes with large output sizes, so TentHash chooses not to take that risk, which also impacts its speed.

 In other words, TentHash prioritizes quality and simplicity over maximum possible performance, whereas other hashes often prioritize performance over either quality or simplicity (or sometimes both).
 TentHash still cares about performance, of course.
 Just not as the *top* priority.

 Having said that, I'm sure it's possible to create a hash function that is simple, portable, and conservative about quality while also being faster than TentHash.
 I make no claim that TentHash has somehow found the peak of that design space, and I am looking forward to seeing other (properly documented and justified!) hashes appear in the future that are better than TentHash in this space.

-### Q. Why the 160-bit digest size?
+### Q. Why the 160-bit output size?

-TentHash's original intended digest size was actually 128 bits, matching most other large-size non-cryptographic hashes.
+TentHash's original intended output size was actually 128 bits, matching most other large-size non-cryptographic hashes.

-The reason for the 160-bit digest is that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the internal hash state's robustness against collisions (according to the most conservative metric of diffusion that was measured).
+The reason for the 160-bit output is that, after optimizing the mixing function, that's the closest common output size that doesn't exceed the internal hash state's robustness against collisions (according to the most conservative metric of diffusion that was measured).
 And since people can always truncate down to 128 bits if desired, there isn't much reason to *not* provide 160 bits.

 ### Q. Why the 256-bit internal state size?